Alternate title: Less is more (and other nonsense)!

-There is nothing magic here; no gimmicks, IBOC, or other technical wizardry.
+There is nothing magic here; no gimmicks, IBOC, or another technical wizardry.
 This facility is at best, technically average, albeit well maintained.
-There is an older Orban Optimod processor, an older AM transmitter and the original, electrically short tower.
+There is an older Orban Optimod processor, an older AM transmitter, and the original, electrically short tower.
 The station also has a working emergency generator.
 The only new tech is the web stream, which all radio stations should have.

 The station is successful because of its programming, period.
 People love local radio.
 Making connections with listeners imparts a shared sense of community.
 Being on the air with a local presence during storms, even when the power is out, is a big deal.
 When it comes to relevance within the community and local businesses; in 2013 all radio stations need to earn that.

 I do not suffer from technophobia; when digital radio was first proposed, I welcomed the idea.
 It was not until I began looking at the technical proposals and iBiquity’s proprietary system that I became concerned.
 After hearing the initial implementation of AM HD radio on WOR in NYC, I was not impressed with either it’s audio quality or the side band interference that the analog/digital hybrid AM HD system created.
 What is of even greater concern is the propensity for government regulatory agencies to rubber stamp technical proposals by lobbying associations without testing or even fact checking.